- Do you know which country ranks first in Math scores?

 Word problems are often where students struggle the most when being tested on difficult math concepts, but Singapore students routinely tackle them with ease.
 This is because instead of focusing on the concrete meaning of the words within the problems, Singapore students turn the words into pictorial models that “transform words into recognizable pictures for young minds.”

 “Singaporean students are exposed to higher‐level, multi‐step word problems sooner in their studies than U.S. students, and proficiency in solving these complex problems is a key factor in why they have fared so well on international mathematics assessments,” said Bill Jackson, a math teacher in Scarsdale Public Schools in an article for The Daily Riff.
 “Singapore’s model drawing approach helps children to get past the words by visualizing and illustrating word problems with simple diagrams.
 And as children become better and more confident problem solvers, they become more interested in mathematics.”

 #4.
 Layered strategies

 “The sequence of topics in Singapore Math has been carefully constructed based upon child development theory,” says Jeffrey Thomas, president of Singapore Math Inc., the primary producer of Singapore Math products for the U.S. market.
-“The means to mastery is problem solving, and the beauty of the approach is that the majority of students are well prepared to tackle increasingly difficult topics, such as fractions and ratio, when they are introduced in the third through fifth grades.
-Those students are also then typically ready for algebra and geometry in middle school.”
+“The means to mastery is problem solving, and the beauty of the approach is that the majority of students are well prepared to tackle increasingly difficult topics, such as fractions and ratios, when they are introduced in the third through fifth grades.
+Those students are also typically ready for middle school algebra and geometry.”